guigomcha/alumet-user-book/src/installation/exec.md

 # Execution mode

-When started with the `exec` command, the Alumet agent (built by the `app-agent` crate) spawns a new process with the specified command and stops when the process exits.
+When started with the `exec` command, the Alumet agent spawns a new process with the specified command and stops when the process exits.

 The execution mode automatically make some plugins, such as the `perf` plugin, gather more metrics about the spawned process.